ayushs180/CODSOFT/README.md

                      players.
                      Display Result: Show the result of the game (win, draw, or ongoing).
                      Play Again: Ask if the players want to play another game

+4. To-do-list manager : Build a simple console-based to-do list manager that allows users to add, view, and delete tasks
+                      // Function to display the menu
+                     // Function to add a task
+                     // Function to view tasks
+                     // Function to delete a task